i-vers/i-vers/README.md

 An undetectable Ad-Blocker and Tracker-Blocker.
 Sites can't detect it because its basically a proxy that blocks known tracking/ad providing sources without leaving a trace!

 ### EasyLang
-It was supposed to be a language that would help begginers learn how to code.
+It was supposed to be a language that would help beginers learn how to code.
 I realised that it was way beyond my skill level so now its sitting with two functions, Comments and Printing.